How Long Do Moths Live? A Comprehensive Look at Moth Lifespans

 -

 Adult Stage: This is the final stage, where the moth emerges from the pupa, ready to mate and reproduce.
 The adult stage is focused primarily on reproduction and is typically the shortest stage for many species, lasting only a few weeks to a few months.
-However, as mentioned earlier, some species have much longer adult lifespans.
+That said, as mentioned earlier, some species have much longer adult lifespans.

 Specific Examples of Moth Lifespans